Why "Right to Repair" is So Important in 2019

 This last idea is one that hits home with me, my dad, many of my friends, and shade-tree you-name-its across the country.
 Not only will Right to Repair give repair businesses access to vital parts, service material, and diagnostic tools, but it will give those rights to you, too.
 I remember the first thing I ever repaired—the ejection springs on a VCR.
 The sense of adventure and accomplishment you get from unscrewing screws, pulling tabs and cables, and ultimately when that device comes whirring back to life again…It’s awesome.
 But whether it’s because you love tinkering or because you’re trying to save some cash, you should have access to all of these tools just like we do, if you want them.

 There are a few detractors out there (other than the manufacturers, for obvious reasons) to Right to Repair, but I think their arguments are lacking.
 Mashable, in a Feb.
-16th article, calls Right to Repair ‘dumb’, opening with a horror story of a minor injury caused by a faulty part installed by a third-party technician.
+16th article last year, calls Right to Repair ‘dumb’, opening with a horror story of a minor injury caused by a faulty part installed by a third-party technician.
 Let’s address this point first, that putting these devices into the hands of consumers and “unauthorized” technicians is dangerous. …So?
 No one said repair couldn’t be dangerous.
 Life is dangerous!
 People have been doing their own work on cars for years—ask any DIY mechanic if they’ve hurt themselves working on a car.
 Then ask them if they thought they’d win a lawsuit against Ford, Chevy, or Honda over it.
 They’d laugh at you, just like the Repair Association Executive Director did to the reporter in the Mashable piece.
 In fact, the reality of poor-quality aftermarket parts is another reason we need Right to Repair legislation!
 Right to Repair will raise the bar for aftermarket manufacturers (not all of whom produce poor-quality parts, by the way) by releasing a plethora of original manufacturer parts into the market.

 Others point to things like service manuals and schematics as trade secrets, sticking up for manufacturers’ right to defend them.
 While I would agree manufacturers have the right to protect their secrets, I don’t think service manuals or even schematics fall under that category.
 Actually, did you know that Apple schematics have been available for years on the “grey market”?
 Yet no one is out there hocking ePhone 7s or Universe G8s.
 Why?
 Because those people would get sued, they’d lose, and they’d deserve it.
-By the way, no one is asking these manufacturers to give these things away.
+Additionally, no one is asking these manufacturers to give these things away.
 We expect to pay fair prices for the parts, manuals, and tools that manufacturers would provide.
 They’ve worked hard to produce them, and they should be compensated for them.